nandandutta/The-Den/DwarvenChat/README.md

 ``` What are you saying?
 I can't hear you! ```
 becomes
 ``` What're ye sayin'?
 I cannae hear ye! ```
+This happens as soon as you press enter.
+It is very fast, and fluid.
 ## How to use
 Download and drop the folder into your interface/addons folder.
 Start the game and click addons in the bottom left of your screen.